MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

                                                        REGCLS_MULTIPLEUSE,
                                                        &comRegistrationToken));

-            // This process now handles all new instances of SampleTask until it is closed.
+            // Either have the background task signal this handle when it completes, or never signal this handle to
-            Sleep(INFINITE);
+            // keep this process as the COM server until the process is closed. waitHandle.WaitOne();

         }
         catch (...)